10 Ways to Combat Inflation at the Grocery Store

 16 ounces of rice = 14.3 cents per ounce

 Shop the loss leaders.
 Those sale flyers are very handy for meal planning and saving money.
 While the sale prices may not seem as good as they used to be, they are still sale prices.
-If you see a 10 for $10.00 sale, that is probably the best you will see.
+If you see a 10-for-$10.00 sale, that is probably the best you will see.
 The same goes for ground beef, being at $2.99 a pound for 85% lean.

 Eat cheaper cuts of meat.
 If you really need to watch your budget and get through the high grocery prices, now is not the time to be indulging in a ribeye steak.
 Now is the time to eat more chicken, ground meats, and any meat you can stretch in a meal or multiple meals.

 Ground beef is unnecessarily high right now and shouldn’t be part of your meal plan unless you have a special occasion or an aversion to eating pork or other meats.
-In most recipes, ground pork, ground chicken, and ground turkey can be used in the place of ground beef.
+In most recipes, ground pork, ground chicken, and ground turkey can be used in place of ground beef.

-A whole chicken is a great investment meat-wise.
+A whole chicken is a great investment, meat-wise.
 You can often get 1-3 meals from a whole chicken.
 After that, you can make chicken stock from the bones and vegetable scraps.
 If you have chickens or cats, the bones and meat can be given to them after making stock.

 If you are really trying to cut down your budget, meat can be a budget killer.
 When money was really tight for us, we made spaghetti without meat, macaroni and cheese (from scratch), and vegetable soups to eat less meat.
-Now would be a good time to cut down on eating meat and making it more of a side dish than the main dish.
+Now would be a good time to cut down on eating meat and make it more of a side dish than the main dish.

 You can avoid processed foods by:

-• making a list of quick meals (spaghetti, tacos, soups, skillet meals, sheet pan meals)
+- Making a list of quick meals (spaghetti, tacos, soups, skillet meals, sheet pan meals)

-• having ingredients prepped and ready to go in the fridge
+- Having ingredients prepped and ready to go in the fridge

-• cooking large batches of beans, rice, and potatoes to go with meals
+- Cooking large batches of beans, rice, and potatoes to go with meals

-• having some meals in the freezer
+- Having some meals in the freezer

-• using your slow cooker in the morning
+- Using your slow cooker in the morning

-• cooking meals ahead of time (like on Sunday) to reheat during the week
+- Cooking meals ahead of time (like on Sunday) to reheat during the week

 Ideally, you will have a plan for cooking from scratch.
-You may need to set aside a night or weekend day to make food ahead.
+You may need to set aside a night or a weekend day to make food ahead.
 You can start simply and keep your expectations low.
 No one expects you to make bread, granola, granola bars, cookies, oatmeal packets, breakfast sandwiches, and yogurt all at the same time.
 If you think you can handle it, go for it.

 Otherwise, make a list of items your family eats that you can make from scratch.
 You could pick 2-3 of those items to make in one sitting.
 I would make bread and granola or granola bars at the same time.
 While the bread was rising, I would put together the granola bars and bake them.
 The oven was then warm for the bread to bake.
 The increased warmth in the kitchen also helped the bread rise faster in the winter.
-However you decide to do this, just know you are helping to save money and making a better product than they do in the store.
+However you decide to do this, just know you are helping to save money and make a better product than they do in stores.

 Grow your own food.
 Growing your own food has so many benefits, but saving money must be at the top of the list.
 Planting a garden or even just growing lettuce, herbs, and greens in your window will help you save money.
 I have written extensively on gardening and growing your own food.
 I would encourage you to check out these articles: